 To shut up his annoying Roman creditor, Ptolemy made Rabirius an offer: come to Egypt and serve as the Minister of Finance.
 Surely the smart young Roman would have no problem levying taxes and maybe skimming a bit off the top to make back those losses.
 Rabirius knew nothing about national finance, but this was the only path offered to restore his fortune, so he accepted.

 Rabirius sailed to Alexandria and got to work.
 He wanted his money back ASAP so the first thing he did was ramp up taxation toot sweet.
-It had apparently not occurred to him that this same greedy behavior had caused the overthrow of the king, but Rabirius probably figured that Ptolemy got the boot because of his political alliance with Rome, not because of taxes.
-And now that the Gabiniani were ensconced in Alexandria, he didn’t have to worry about any more citizen revolts.
+It had apparently not occurred to him that this same greedy behavior had caused the recent overthrow of the king, but Rabirius gambled that the well-armed Roman Gabiniani soldiers would quell any citizen revolts.

 So the taxes went up and up, and Rabirius skimmed off the top with wild abandon.
 He wanted to rebuild his lost investment as quickly as humanly possible and he assumed the Gabiniani would guarantee his authority to do so.
 He was wrong.

 Within a year, there was another massive citizen revolt.
-The Gabiniani were unable or unwilling to suppress it.
+The Gabiniani were unwilling to suppress it.
 Ptolemy, being a wily fellow, knew the people had no love for Romans so he pointed the finger of blame directly at Rabirius.
 What the king didn’t expect was an armed attack on the treasury.
-He moved quickly to put Rabirius in a prison cell to save him from the angry mob.
+Fearful of reprisals should a Roman senator get murdered on his watch, the king quickly shut Rabirius in a prison cell to save him from the angry mob.

 The king calmly informed the mob that Rabirius would go on trial like any other criminal.
 But the king was also keenly aware that if Rabirius was convicted and executed, his other Roman creditors would go ballistic and he may even lose the support of Rome.
-So in late autumn, he had Rabirius released from prison and secreted aboard a ship bound for Rome.
+So in late autumn, he had Rabirius secretly released from prison and hustled onto a ship bound for Rome.

 Back in Rome, Gaius Rabirius Postumus was an unhappy camper.
-He escaped Alexandria with his life, but he still lost a huge chunk of his fortune.
-Being an irascible fellow, he started complaining at the senate house.
-He used what little authority he had as a senator and friend of Pompey to whip up support for his selfish cause.
-After all, how could Rome allow this Greek sometimes-king to insult and cheat a senator of Rome?
+He had escaped Alexandria with his life, but he still lost a huge chunk of his fortune.
+Being an irascible fellow, he started complaining in the senate house.
+He used what authority he had as a senator and friend of Pompey to whip up support for his selfish cause.
+After all, how could they allow this Greek-Egyptian sometimes-king to cheat a distinguished senator of Rome?

 This was not a smart move.

 Rather than gaining sympathy from the Roman senate, Rabirius now faced a serious charge.
 And there was only one man who could get him out of it: Marcus Tullius Cicero.
-By this time Cicero was truly renown.
-To hire him was to win your case.
-He was that good.
-Like his father before him, Rabirius needed the sharp mind of Rome’s greatest orator to get his dumb ass out of the soup.
+Like his father before him, Rabirius needed the sharp mind of Rome’s greatest lawyer to get his dumb ass out of the soup.

-But Rabirius had a problem: money.
-He had very little left.
+However, Rabirius had a hurdle: money.
+He had escaped Alexandria without a penny of his ill-gotten tax-skimming gains.
 So he leaned on his wife, Rabiria Demaris.
 Her family was rich as hell.
 Surely they could help?
 And they did.
-Cicero got his payment and took the job.
-His defense of Rabirius was strikingly similar to his defense of the elder Rabirius, and it also survives to this day as “Pro Rabirio Postumo”.
+Cicero got his retainer and took the job.
+His defense of Rabirius was strikingly similar to his defense of the elder Rabirius and it also survives to this day as “Pro Rabirio Postumo”.
 In it, he re-frames Rabirius as a hapless, rash fellow who was merely doing his best to secure his assets as any man would.
 There’s plenty of “who among us?” interrogatories and obfuscations.
 It was another piece of Ciceronian legal theater and it worked like a charm.

-It is not known if Gaius Rabirius Postumus ever got his fortune restored.
-But he did get aquitted, and he did build a lovely memorial for himself, his wife, and his newly adopted Egyptian goddess on the Via Appia Antica.
+It is not known if Gaius Rabirius Postumus ever got his fortune restored, but he did get acquitted, and he did build a lovely memorial for himself, his wife, and his newly adopted Egyptian goddess on the Via Appia Antica.
 It’s hard to prove, but I suspect part of Rabirius’ penance was to accept Isis as the family god.
 He surely had no love for Egypt, so it seems likely the adoption of Isis was forced upon him.